F5-use-cases/f5-rs-docs/docs/solutions/devsecops/module1/lab2.rst

 - apply the policy.

 ..
-Note:: you are applying the policy to DEV, secops shouldn't change the policy running in production ** unless there is a true emergency
+Note:: you are applying the policy to DEV, secops shouldn't change the waf policy running in production outside of the ci/cd workflow ** unless there is a true emergency

 Task 2.2 - Save the WAF policy to the templates repo (managed by secops)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-secops have updated the policy with a setting that makes sense to update on the general template.
+- secops have updated the policy with a setting that makes sense to update on the general template.
-we will now export the policy from the BIG-IP to the waf-policies repo (managed by secops)
+- we will now export the policy from the BIG-IP to the waf-policies repo (managed by secops)

 2.2.1 Pull WAF policy from the BIG-IP :
 **************************